riemann/riemann-go-client/README.md

 Features:
 * Idiomatic concurrency
 * Sending events, queries.
-* Support tcp and udp client.
+* Support TCP, UDP, TLS clients.

 This client is a fork of Goryman, a Riemann go client written by Christopher Gilbert.
 Thanks and full credit to him!